|

 seen?
 It is rare to come across the living snail but the

-shells of these snails are often encountered on our Northern shores.
+shells of dead snails are often encountered on our Northern shores.

 The empty shell is usually occupied by a hermit crab!